Named Among the Best Plastic Surgeons in Boston

 Although a tummy tuck will not affect your ability to have more children, you should consider postponing procedures such as tummy tuck until after you are done having children.
 Nevertheless, operations can be performed again in the future.

 Women or men with excess skin and abdominal fat and bulge from diastatsis recti are potential candidates for a tummy tuck.
 The ideal candidate is a nonsmoker, in good health with a BMI less than 30, and, if a woman, is finished with childbearing.
 Safely lose the weight you can and be at a weight that you can maintain.
 If we determine you to be a good candidate and you wish to proceed, we will be in this together with you to help you to achieve your goals, as quickly and as safely as possible.

-It is important to be seen by Dr. Taylor or Dr. Sullivan after your operation.
-They will see you in follow-up appointments at 1 week, 2-4 weeks, 3 months, and 1 year or as often as needed post-op.
+After your tummy tuck Boston plastic surgeon Dr. Taylor or Dr. Sullivan will see you in follow-up appointments at 1 week, 2-4 weeks, 3 months, and 1 year or as often as needed post-op.
 Call Taylor and Sullivan Plastic Surgery to schedule your appointments at (617) 492-0620 between the hours of 8:30 – 5:00 or visit our webpage at www.massplasticsurgeons.com.
 We are always available for postoperative concerns or emergencies and can be reached through our paging service 24 hours per day at (617) 492-0620.